-Notifying our Executive Vice President, General Counsel and Secretary, Patrick L. Donnelly, in writing, at Sirius Satellite Radio Inc., 1221 Avenue of the Americas, 36th Floor, New York, New York 10020 that you are revoking your proxy;

-Executing and delivering a later dated proxy card; or

-Voting in person at the annual meeting.
+- •Notifying our Corporate Secretary, Patrick L. Donnelly, in writing at Sirius Satellite Radio Inc., 1221 Avenue of the Americas, 36th Floor, New York, New York 10020 that you are revoking your proxy; - · Executing and delivering a later dated proxy card; or - Voting in person at the annual meeting.

-However, if you have shares held through a brokerage firm, bank or other custodian, and you vote by proxy, you may revoke your proxy instructions only by informing the custodian in accordance with any procedures it has established.
+However, if you have shares held through a brokerage firm, bank or other custodian, you may revoke your instructions only by informing the custodian in accordance with any procedures it has established.